-16 Docstrings
+15 Docstrings

-There is a double-quoted string, "finds the number of words in the file", at the beginning of wordcount().
+There is a double-quoted string, "finds the number of words in the file", at the beginning of wordcount() in the code in Section 9.1.
 This is called a docstring.
 It serves as a kind of comment, but at runtime, so that it can be used by debuggers and the like.
 Also, it enables users who have only the compiled form of the method, say as a commercial product, access to a "comment."
 Here is an example of how to access it, using tf.py from above: